Never Look Behind You: Plot summary

-An "old miser" and "usurer" named George Jacobs is counting his money when an old woman dressed in rags with a scarred face enters his office behind him.
-As Jacobs finishes counting his money, the woman tells him "too bad you won't be able to spend it".
+An "old miser" and "usurer" named George Jacobs is counting money in his office when an elderly, scar-faced woman dressed in rags enters behind him.
+As Jacobs finishes counting, the woman tells him "too bad you won't be able to spend it".
 After Jacobs turns around to confront the woman, she raises her hand, killing Jacobs with "a flash of fire on his throat".

 Following Jacobs' death, an unnamed character queries what killed him, while another states that he is glad that Jacobs is dead.
 The latter character is described as "lucky" as "he didn't look behind him".

 Publication

 "Never Look Behind You" was written by Chesley and King in the summer before beginning high school.
-It was self-published in 1960 as part of the short story collection People, Places and Things, which was mimeographed by Chesley and King.
+It was self-published in 1960 as part of the short story collection People, Places and Things, which was mimeographed in King's family basement by Chesley and King.

 Reception

 Rocky Wood describes People, Places and Things as "juvenilia" but with "clear hints of the King to come".
 Reviewing "Never Look Behind You", Wood comments that "it is the punch line that makes the story."
 Michael R. Collings states, "In approach, content, theme, and treatment [the stories] clearly suggest directions the mature King would explore in greater detail...".
 Tyson Blue describes "Never Look Behind You" as "an intriguing little tale not so much for what it says as what it does not say".
+Stephen J. Spignesi notes similarities between the character of the old woman and the character Taduz Lemke from King's 1984 book Thinner.